Ashlee Bond announced on July 23 that she’s retiring her top horse Chela LS at 15.

-Ashlee Bond’s longstanding partnership with the 13-year-old chestnut mare Chela LS has produced numerous top results.
+Ashlee Bond’s longstanding partnership with the chestnut mare Chela LS has produced numerous top results.
 Before even celebrating their one-year anniversary together, the pair rode to the win in the AIG $1 Million during the 2014 HITS Thermal circuit (Calif.).

 The same year, they competed at the Longines FEI World Cup Jumping Final in Lyon, France, then remained in Europe to campaign and consistently placed in grand prix classes and appeared on Nations Cup teams.

 And yet, as the 2014 season ended, Bond noticed that Chela was not quite right.

 “Her mouth was falling apart so we talked to a vet, and the dentist came out and found that she had cracked a tooth,” said Bond.
 “So she went home [to California] to have the tooth removed.
 Richard [Spooner] rode her a little bit after because she was stopping, and he felt like she wasn’t wanting to play the game anymore.

 “Our dentist came out again and said she had a major infection so we got that under control.
 She was better, but still not great.
 Then we injected her after competing at Thunderbird [in May 2015].”
 Rather than making the situation better, the injections caused staph infections in both hocks.

 “It was a long process to get her healthy,” Bond said.
 “Dr. Doug Herthel, the founder of Platinum Performance, and Alamo Pintado [Equine Medical Center] saved her.
 She lived there for eight months, turned out in a paddock while they were treating her.

 “Saving her life was one thing, but nobody thought she would be sound again and able to compete again—let alone at the top level and winning,” Bond continued.